 Best Pouch for Sneaking in Extra Greens

-This apple, pea, and spinach medley can be a great option for getting in those extra nutrient-rich greens.
-The apple provides the medley with appealing sweetness your baby’s sure to love.
+This apple, pea, and spinach medley can be an excellent option for getting in those extra nutrient-rich greens.
+The apple provides the medley with appealing sweetness your baby will love.

-What Ilike about the Peter Rabbit Organics line is that it’s certified 100 percent organic and the packaging is BPA-free.
-There’s nothing hidden in the ingredients — it’s all entirely natural and made from whole foods.
+What I like about the Peter Rabbit Organics line is that it’s certified 100% organic, and the packaging is BPA-free.
+Nothing is hidden in the ingredients — it’s all natural and made from whole foods.

-The sealing process for these pouches enables them to be kept at room temperature prior to opening.
+The sealing process for these pouches enables them to be kept at room temperature before opening.
 Once opened, they may be refrigerated but won’t keep for long.

 Peter Rabbit Organics doesn’t add any water to its products.
 Every pouch counts as a single, complete serving of fruits and vegetables.
 At 4.4 ounces, it’s the perfect size for an on-the-go snack.

 - Can be served at room temperature, chilled, or warmed.